larswik/IFC-Specification/IFC4x3/Quantities/n/NetFloorArea_1JBcBU2tH1v8Bm7_Eqqb3T/Documentation.md

-Sum of all net areas of spaces within the building.
+Sum of all net usable floor areas.

 It excludes the area of construction elements within the building.
-May be provided in addition to the quantities of the spaces assigend to the building.
+May be provided in addition to the quantities of the spaces assigned to the building.
 In case of inconsistencies, the individual quantities of spaces take precedence.